ign-argentina/scripts-geoserver/README.md

 - host: host name or IP address used by Geoserver Web API (e.g. '127.0.0.1')
 - gsUser: Geoserver Web API user and password (e.g. 'admin:geoserver')
 - layersList: CSV file that contains the necessary data for the script `create-layers.sh` (e.g. 'data/layers.csv')
+- rasterLayersList: CSV file that contains the necessary data for the script `create-raster-layers.sh` (e.g. 'data/raster-layers.csv')
 - stylesList: CSV file that contains the necessary data for the script `create-styles.sh` (e.g. 'data/styles.csv')
 - stylesLayers: CSV file that contains the necessary data for the script `set-styles.sh` (e.g. 'data/layers-styles.csv')
 - groupsList: CSV file that contains the necessary data for the script `create-layers-groups.sh` (e.g. 'data/groups.csv')